jasonren0403/content/files/en-us/web/javascript/guide/regular_expressions/quantifiers/index.md

       </td>
       <td>
         <p>
-          Where "n" is a positive integer, matches at least "n" occurrences of the preceding item "x".
+          Where "n" is 0 or a positive integer, matches at least "n" occurrences of the preceding item "x".
 For example, <code>/a{2,}/</code> doesn't match the "a" in "candy", but matches all of the a's in "caandy" and in "caaaaaaandy".